Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Steady analytical results

+Sonic point B disappears at detonation speeds between the eigenvalues, $D_{\mathrm{A}} < D < D_{\mathrm{B}}$.
+The integral curves corresponding to this solution terminate at a singularity in zone 3.
 When $D = D_{\mathrm{A}}$, a sonic point occurs at point A, where the first reaction balances the losses.
-Note that the integral curves corresponding to this solution terminate at a singularity.
-In the context of an unsteady solution, this signifies that a shock wave will form at the rear, which will eventually catch up to the lead shock.
-The unsteady solution presented in section \ref{sec:Numerical_results} illustrates this transient.
-It can thus be asserted that the smaller eigenvalue is not stable, but can be established as an intermediate transient.
+However, a steady solution does not exist, owing to the singularity established in the reaction zone.
+It can thus be asserted that the smaller eigenvalue is not stable.

-For detonation speeds lower than both eigenvalues, a steady solution does not exist, owing to the singularity established in the reaction zone, signifying the presence of a strong compression wave in the unsteady case.
+For detonation speeds lower than both eigenvalues, sonic point A disappears and the integral curves terminate at a singularity in zone 1.
 The equilibrium solution, where the detonation velocity is determined by the total heat release, is thus not possible.

-Inspection of the sonic point conditions (equations \ref{eq:CJ_A} and \ref{eq:CJ_B}) for determining the detonation speed eigenvalues \eqref{eq:Detonation_velocity} reveals the possibility of $D_{\mathrm{A}} > D_{\mathrm{B}}$.
-In this case, the largest eigenvalue, $D_{\mathrm{A}}$ corresponds to the singularity free solution.